bitovi/github-actions-deploy-docker-to-ec2/v1-changes.md

-## Introducing
+## What's new?

 ### Get the code!
 (Using bitops_code_only and bitops_code_store)
-This allow the code to be generated (not executed) and stored as an artifact as a result in your action, allowing you to download and check anything.
+This allows the code to be generated (not executed) and stored as an artifact as a result in your action, allowing you to download and check anything.
 Keep in mind this code runs in a Bitops container.
 (More [here](http://bitops.sh))

 ### Code welcome!
 Add your own Terraform and Ansible oode (using `gh_deployment_*` variables). - We open the possibility to add some Terraform and Ansible code in.
 Useful only for super-advanced users.